eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 - Let $${\bf X}$$ be an $$n \times p$$ matrix

-The simplest, small-brain way of getting our parameter $${\bf \beta}$$ is by minimizing the sum of squares:
+The simplest, small-brain way of getting our parameter $${\bf \beta}$$ is by minimizing the sum of squares of the residuals:

 $${\bf \hat{\beta}} = argmin \|{\bf y} - {\bf X}{\bf \beta}\|^2 $$